U.S. Navy SEAL acquitted of murder in war crimes trial

 The seven-member jury deliberated for about nine hours before delivering its verdict in the court-martial of Special Operations Chief Edward Gallagher, a decorated career combat veteran whose case had drawn the interest of U.S. President Donald Trump.

-Navy authorities said Gallagher has credit for nearly seven months of time already served in pre-trial custody, so he would presumably remain a free man.
-A sentencing proceeding began after the verdict to determine whether Gallagher faces any other punishment, such as a demotion in rank.
+Navy authorities said Gallagher had credit for nearly seven months of time already served in pretrial custody, so he would presumably remain a free man.
+But he could face other punishment, such as a demotion in rank and reduced pay.

-The case went to the jury of five U.S. Marines and two Navy personnel - all but one a combat veteran and only one of them an officer - as the trial phase of the court-martial entered its third week at the U.S. Naval Base San Diego.

 Gallagher could have faced life in prison if found guilty of the most serious charge against him, premeditated murder.

+Following the verdict, court was reconvened for a brief sentencing hearing, during which two friends of Gallagher, one of them a Navy special warfare veteran who served with him in combat, testified on his behalf as character witnesses.

+Jurors were due to return on Wednesday morning to decide if any penalties are to be imposed.

+Gallagher, 39, who did not testify in his own defense and has declined public comment since the court-martial began, told reporters after Tuesday’s proceedings, “I’m happy and thankful.”
+He added: “Thank God, the legal team and my wife.”

-Several fellow SEAL team members testified he fatally stabbed the captured Iraqi prisoner in the neck with a custom-made knife after the teenage fighter was brought to Gallagher’s outpost for medical treatment.
+Several fellow SEAL team members testified he fatally stabbed the captured Iraqi prisoner in the neck with a custom-made knife after the teenage fighter was brought to Gallagher’s outpost for medical treatment in 2017.

 Some of the same witnesses also said they saw Gallagher, who was originally trained as a medic, perform a number of emergency procedures on the detainee before he died.